ehansis/til/pages/three_levels_analytics_testing.md

 Among the most famous testing approaches is [TDD - Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), which involves short cycles of writing tests _first_ and then the features that make the tests pass.

-Data analytics people (Data Engineers, Data Scientists, Data Analysts, or whatever else you care to call yourself) also write software, in a sense.
+Data people (Data Engineers, Data Scientists, Data Analysts, or whatever else you like to call yourself) also write software, in a sense.
 They use full-featured programming languages, script languages or GUI-based tools to define data flows, analysis processes and visualization.
-However, I often get the impression that testing is not so much of a priority in the data analytics world.
+However, I tend to get the impression that testing is not so much of a priority in the data analytics world.

 Is that OK?
-Well, if you only ever work on your own little toy problems and if nobody makes decisions based on your analytics, not even you, it probably is.
+Well, if you only work on toy problems and if nobody makes decisions based on your analytics, not even you, it probably is.
-But as soon as your work might influence business decisions, policy, science or something else of importance, I want to claim that doing data analytics without automated testing is reckless and unprofessional.
+But as soon as your work might influence business decisions, policy, science or something else of importance, testing should be an integral part of any data workflow.
+If you do relevant data analytics without automated testing, I admire your bravery and wish you the best of luck (and luck is what you'll need).

 ``rant start``
-Granted, if you work with some [colorful](https://www.qlik.com) [pointy-clicky](https://www.tableau.com) [tool](https://powerbi.microsoft.com/)
-or even a [spreadsheet](https://products.office.com/excel), your technology choice makes it very hard to implement proper testing.
+Granted, if you work with some [colorful](https://www.qlik.com) [pointy-clicky](https://www.tableau.com) [GUI-based tool](https://powerbi.microsoft.com/) or even a [spreadsheet](https://products.office.com/excel), your technology choice makes it very hard to implement proper testing.
 Such tools also tend to hide the complexity of your analysis, raising the risk for [mistakes](http://www.eusprig.org/horror-stories.htm).
-Pairing this with the fact that version control and true collaborative work are close to impossible with these tools (anybody up for merging changes from the 'workbooks' of three colleagues into one?) makes me wonder why such tools are used at all for important data anlytics work in professional environments.
+Pairing this with the fact that version control and true collaborative work are close to impossible with such tools (anybody up for merging changes from the 'workbooks' of three colleagues into one?) makes me wonder why such tools are used at all for important data analytics work in professional environments.
 ``rant end``